bryanveloso/obs-entei/README.md

 * OBS Studio 31.0.0 or later
 * CMake 3.28 or later
-* Jansson library for JSON parsing
+* Jansson library (optional, for enhanced JSON parsing)
 * Platform-specific build tools (see below)

 ### macOS